Llamaware/TsundeRE/README.md

 sudo python3 log-server.py
 ```

+Use some service such as `screen` to run it in the background.

 ### TsundeRE Client

 Ghidra plugin that provides Discord Rich Presence and displays other users connected to the server.
 Fork of [Ghidracord](https://github.com/KawaiiFiveO/ghidracord).